sabauandrei98/Licenta/README.md

 CURRENT PROGRESS LOG:

+- Fixed some map related bugs on the MapGenerator class in unity client + python server
+- Added dfs check on the single player map generation
 - FIRST GAME PLAYED ON SINGLE PLAYER AGAINS 3 BOTS
 - Game manager refactoring + integration of the single player manager in the game flow
 - Unity single player screen updated, allows user to choose number of bots, obstacles, pumpkins